MRCToxBioinformatics/Proteomics_data_analysis/index.md

     The [Bioinformatics](https://www.mrc-tox.cam.ac.uk/facilities/bioinformatics) facility
 provide separate training covering basic `R`, data carpentry (using the `tidyverse`) and plotting (using `ggplot2`).
-If there is not a course scheduled, you can get a recording by emailing bioinfo@mrc-tox.cam.ac.uk.
+If there is not a course scheduled, you can get recordings by emailing bioinfo@mrc-tox.cam.ac.uk.

     The
 [Cambridge Bioinformatics Training](https://bioinfotraining.bio.cam.ac.uk/)